openaq/openaq-info/FAQ.md

 Second question first!
 Don't worry, the full archives data are still stored and available through the following mechanisms:
 - Go here for access to the data as it's added to our system: https://openaq-fetches.s3.amazonaws.com/index.html.
 This data is updated every 10 minutes when a new fetch runs.
 This source also contains all the information for each measurement.
-- Go here for access to a daily archive of the data: https://openaq-data.s3.amazonaws.com/index.html.
-This is an older data format and while it contains most of the information you'd be looking for, it does not contain all the fields for each measurement.

 There are very powerful tools to query the above data.
 One example is using a distributed query tool like Athena or Spark.
-An example of how to do that can be found [here](https://gist.github.com/jflasher/573525aff9a5d8a966e5718272ceb25a).
+An example of how to do that can be found [here](https://medium.com/@openaq/how-in-the-world-do-you-access-air-quality-data-older-than-90-days-on-the-openaq-platform-8562df519ecd).

 We are working to provide additional, more accessible-friendly ways to access these older data.
 If you have ideas, share them with us (via: info@openaq.org, a GitHub Issue, or discussion on our [Slack channel](https://openaq-slackin.herokuapp.com/)).